mardjab/mardjab/README.md

 ## About me :

-- 👩  my name is Mardja ("Mar-dee-ah")
+- 👩  my name is Mardja
 - :star2: my pronouns are she/her
 - 💻  I’m a Scientific Analyst working on quality assurance of a biomedical artificial intelligence platform